harikt/aurav2book/manuscript/session.md

 2. Check that all incoming POST/PUT/DELETE (i.e., "unsafe") requests contain that value.

-> N.b.: If our application uses GET requests to modify resources (which
-> incidentally is an improper use of GET), we should also check for CSRF on
-> GET requests from authenticated users.
+I> If our application uses GET requests to modify resources (which I> incidentally is an improper use of GET), we should also check for CSRF on I> GET requests from authenticated users.

 For this example, the form field name will be `__csrf_value`.
 In each form we want to protect against CSRF, we use the session CSRF token value for that